google/flax/docs_nnx/guides/view.md

 ```

 ## Getting information with `nnx.view_info`
-To see more information about the options for `nnx.view`, we can use the `nnx.view_info` function to display information about the arguments.
+To see more information about the options for `nnx.with_modules`, we can use the `nnx.view_info` function to display information about the arguments.
 This will display each submodule which contains a `set_view` method.
 It also provides information about the keyword arguments accepted by each submodule, including type information, default values, and docstring descriptions.

 ```{code-cell}
 print(nnx.view_info(model))
 ```

-## Writing modules compatible with `nnx.view`
+## Writing modules compatible with `nnx.with_modules`

-You can make any custom module work with `nnx.view` by defining a `set_view` method.
-When `nnx.view` is called, it traverses the module tree and calls `set_view` on every submodule that defines one. `nnx.view` inspects the signature of each `set_view` method and only passes the keyword arguments that match the method's declared parameters.
+You can make any custom module work with `nnx.with_modules` by defining a `set_view` method.
+When `nnx.with_modules` is called, it traverses the module tree and calls `set_view` on every submodule that defines one. `nnx.with_modules` inspects the signature of each `set_view` method and only passes the keyword arguments that match the method's declared parameters.
 This means each module only receives the kwargs it cares about.

 Your `set_view` method should follow these conventions: